QTDUadmin/QTDUsite/content/home/welcome.md

 3. Connections between quantum thermodynamics and other fields, such as quantum information and quantum biology.
 4. How can quantum thermodynamics be incorporated into outreach events?

-QTDU will provide the opportunity to share your research with the wider Australian quantum thermodynamics community, and will facilitate new collaborations through multiple “innovation” sessions.
-We hope that QTDU will provide the foundation for a quantum thermodynamics community in Australia.
+QTDU will be an opportunity for all of us to share our research and foster collaborations with fellow Australian researchers in quantum thermodynamics.
+We hope that QTDU will provide the foundation for a cohesive quantum thermodynamics community in Australia.